wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Hello, RevoltPhp!

-A new project has been created off the back of the release of PHP8.1, [RevoltPhp](https://revolt.run/), which is a collaboration from the creators of amphp & ReactPhp, aiming to bring their experience in async PHP to fiber implementation.
+A new project has been created off the back of the release of PHP8.1, [RevoltPhp](https://revolt.run/), which is a collaboration from the creators of amphp & ReactPhp, aiming to bring their experience in co-routines to utilise the new fibers feature.
 While it's best to think of it as more an "underlying library" for a framework to use on top of it (concepts such as Read/Writeable Stream callbacks can be pretty difficult to navigate), I'm going to show you a small taster of how you can learn this concept.

 ## Emergency!
 Asset out of containment!